-Surprising results from study of non-epileptic seizuresDecember 2nd, 2012 in Neuroscience /
+Surprising results from study of non-epileptic seizuresDecember 2, 2012 in Medicine & Health / Neuroscience

 A Loyola University Medical Center neurologist is reporting surprising results of a study of patients who experience both epileptic and non-epileptic seizures.